Div. of History

 YOSHIMOTO, Michimasa Prof. History of ancient China

-NAKASUNA, Akinori Assoc.
-Prof. Chinese cultural history; Chinese historiography
+NAKASUNA, Akinori Prof. Chinese cultural history; Chinese historiography

 West-Asian History